 When the workers at Republic Windows and Doors were fired without notice and asked to walk away from their jobs without back pay, severance, or benefits, they said—No.

 “They gave us like an hour, more or less,” explains Rocio Perez, a former worker at Republic’s Chicago plant.
 “They came and said, ‘okay, you have your papers, now go.’
 That’s when we said, no, we’re not leaving, this is where we’re staying.”

-In the climate of the 2008 recession, the 200 workers occupying their factory to fight for the wages owed to them captured the attention of the nation, and soon the Republic sit-in had garnered national media coverage and support from such high-profile figures as Chicago’s mayor and bishop, the Reverend Jesse Jackson, and President Obama, who said of the group:
+In the climate of the 2008 recession, the 200 workers occupied their factory to fight for the wages owed to them, and captured the attention of the nation.
+The Republic sit-in garnered national media coverage and support from such high-profile figures as Chicago’s mayor and bishop, the Reverend Jesse Jackson, and President Obama, who said of the group:

 “When it comes to the situation here in Chicago, with the workers who are asking for the benefits and payments that they have earned—I think they’re absolutely right.”

 After a six-day sit-in, the company and Bank of America—who had cut off Republic’s line of credit, leading to the factory’s closure—agreed to all of the workers’ demands.
 It was a story of victory of Main Street over Wall Street, and that’s where most of the national attention dropped off.
 But it’s the story that unfolded next that’s even more inspiring.

 Initially, a company called Serious Energy bought the factory, the workers returned to their jobs under new ownership, and it was back to business as usual—or so it seemed.
 But history repeated itself when Serious suddenly closed the factory just a few years later, and once again the workers had their livelihoods cut off without notice.

 That’s when the workers started to get serious about an idea they had kicked around during the Republic sit-in: running the factory as a co-op.